infocbra/ifb_tcc/README.md

-# IFBThesis
+# IFBthesis
 The IFBThesis Latex Template is a project for providing an elegant, almost fully customizable, LaTeX class and template for B.Sc., M.Sc. and Ph.D. thesis.
-It is developed by RiSE researchers and it was initially based on UFPE Thesis class proposed for undergraduate and graduate programs at Center for Informatics — Federal University of Pernambuco.
-The manual of UFPE Thesis class is still valid for the RiSE template.
+It is developed by IFB's Computer Science Researches and it was initially based on RiSE Thesis from UFPE.
+The manual of IFB Thesis is still valid for the IFBthesis template.

 The template is also a good start point for developing your own latex class.
 So, feel free to reuse it anywhere for any purpose.